codeforamerica/form-flow/README.md

       staticRedirectPage: '/docUploadDisabled'
 ```

-### Locking the Submission for a flow once it has been submitted
+### Locking the Submission for a Flow Once It Has Been Submitted

 The form flow library provides a configuration mechanism to lock a Submission object once it has been submitted.
 This will prevent users from being able to edit a Submission object once it has been submitted.
 If